Secretly easy & creamy risotto!

-Lately, I have been on a MAJOR pesto kick.
-It started when we got an Aerogarden for Christmas.
+I’ve been on a serious pesto kick lately—and it all started with the Aerogarden we got for Christmas.

-Arborio rice, broth, basil, pesto, onion, and Parmesan cheese are the main ingredients for this dish.
+Arborio rice, broth, basil, pesto, onion, and Parmesan cheese are the main ingredients for this pesto risotto dish.

 • Pesto.
 It’s much better to make fresh pesto at home as you can adjust how much oil you add.
-Most store-bought brands come with a lot of added oil (and not the best quality oil either!)
-But, you can always save time by using a jar from grocery stores.
+Most store-bought brands come with a lot of added oil (and not the best quality oil too!)
+But, can always save time by using a jar from grocery stores.

 • Parmesan cheese.
 Grab a higher quality of Parmesan cheese for the best results.
 Leave it out or grab a dairy-free variety for a vegan pesto risotto.

 • Toppings.
-Sprinkle some lemon zest, basil chiffonade, and toasted pine nuts on top of the risotto.
+Sprinkle some lemon zest, basil chiffonade, and toasted pine nuts on top of the salad.

 Please see the recipe card below for ingredient amounts and more detailed instructions.

-Pour the chicken broth into a pot over medium-high heat.
-When it’s almost boiling, reduce the heat to medium-low and keep it warm.
+Pour the chicken broth into a small pot and heat it over medium-high.
+Once it’s almost boiling, reduce to medium-low and keep it warm.

 Broth is slowly added to the risotto in a pot.